SofiaKung/sofikung.github.io/docs/cms/README.md

   - `title` (string, optional): small heading for the image
   - `caption` (string, optional): description shown under the title
   - `alt` (string, optional): alt text for accessibility
+  - `link` (string, optional): when provided, clicking the image opens this URL (external links open in a new tab)

+Project-level optional:
+- `imageLink` (string, optional): makes the main hero image clickable on the project detail page; falls back to `link` if present.

 See Update Instructions for how to add or edit content.